The purpose of this statement is to provide members with NZCETA policy on economics in secondary schools. It can be used to:

 Links with the New Zealand Curriculum

-Economics contributes to the Essential Learning Area of Social Sciences in that it enables students to understand economic processes such as how people produce, exchange and use goods and services.
-They will also gain an understanding of economic activities which are important to New Zealand and an awareness of New Zealand's dependence on marketing and trade.
-Economics also contributes to the Essential Learning Area of Technology through a study of the impact of technology on decisions about the use of technology in relation to society, environment and the economy.
-They will learn to appraise the potential costs and benefits of various technological applications.
+Economics contributes to the Learning Area of Social Sciences in that it enables students to understand economic processes such as how people produce, exchange and use goods and services.
+They will also gain an understanding of economic activities which are important to New Zealand as economic students will explore:

 Economics will also help students to clarify and develop their own values and beliefs and to respect and be tolerant of the values and beliefs of others.

-At Years 9 and 10 schools offer a variety of programmes to enable students to achieve economics education objectives.
-Economics is offered as a course of study at Years 11, 12 and 13.
+At Years 9 and 10 schools offer a variety of programmes to enable students to achieve an understanding of the economics world they live in.
+Economics is offered as a specialist subject at Years 11, 12 and 13.